 It often happens that you want to change your life.
 It happens to feel dissatisfied, to perceive that our existence is not as rich as we deserve.
-It happens to want to make a radical change in work, in private life, in friendships, in the way of organizing our time.
+After a period of intense personal growth it happens to want to make a radical change in work, in private life, in friendships, in the way of organizing our time.
 But we can’t figure out if the change will work.
 Sometimes we can’t even understand what our way to change our life really is.
 Life is infinitely rich and offers many paths.
 Which to follow?

 Many people answer: I change my life because I want to do what I like.
 I change jobs, I change partners because I want to feel good, because I want to feel pleasure, because I want to be happy.
 But can we really change our lives based on our personal beliefs and opinions?
 What we think will give us pleasure and happiness, will it actually?
 Or do we risk being disappointed for the umpteenth time?
 Seized by doubts, many people often give up on change and prefer to stay in their tried and tested routine.
 A routine that does not give great satisfaction but that does not reserve bad surprises either.